jimsmart/grobotstxt/README.md

 As per Google's original library, we include a small standalone binary, for webmasters, that allows testing a single URL and user-agent against a robots.txt.
-Ours is called `icanhasrobot`.
+Ours is called `icanhasrobot`, and has identical inputs and outputs.

 ## Installation